 Reign of Ur-Nammu

 Recognizing the value of aligning himself with these earlier rulers, Ur-Nammu purposefully presented himself as the inheritor of the glory of Akkad as part of the Akkadian lineage.
 He instituted a Patrimonial State in which his subjects were encouraged to see him as a father-figure who cared for his children and wanted only the best for them.
-To this end, he created his code of laws sometime around 2050 BCE.
+To this end, he created his code of laws sometime around 2050-2047 BCE (short chronology, middle chronology dates it to c.
+2100-2050 BCE).
 Regarding Ur-Nammu's governing policies, Kriwaczek writes:

 For a patrimonial state to be stable over time, it is best ruled with consent, at least with consent from the largest minority, if not from the majority.
 Instinctive obedience must be the norm, otherwise too much effort needs to be put into suppressing disaffection for the regime's wider aims to be achievable.
 (149)